-Next I gave the PCB a good rinse, to with some OPA from both sides.
+Next I gave the PCB a good rinse with some IPA from both sides.
 Once that was done I moved to replacing the components I’ve removed.
 I’ve removed all 4 bulk capacitors from the board and tested them at load voltage to make sure they are all still in good shape.
 I was happy to see they were all in good shape and didn’t call for a replacement.
 Finally I put it all back together, hooked it up and started testing.
-All DC points looked good, so I moved on to testing with some signal.
+All DC points looked good, so I moved on to testing with an input signal.

 I was happy to see that there were no additional surprises, the amplifier was working properly.
 I gave it some time to come up to steady temperature, readjusted the bias which was about 20% lower than expected on one of the channels, and adjusted the CMRR knob of both channels.
 I was able to reach the 75dB spec for CMRR as measured on my setup for both channels by fiddling with the knobs until it reached the optimal point.
 Next I repeated the measurements at full load.